ziko1415/DJVM/README.md

 ### Hardware

 - The sliders are connected to 5 (or as many as you like) analog pins on an Arduino Nano/Uno board.
 They're powered from the board's 5V output (see schematic)
-- The board connects via a USB cable to the PC
+- The board connects via a USB cable to the PC.

 #### Schematic